320/Asian Studies 320/Phil. 335/Rel. 320. Introduction to Buddhism. Buddhist Studies 220 or equivalent. (3). (HU).

 This is the first half of an introductory course in speaking, understanding, reading, and writing standard Mandarin Chinese.
 The course begins with intensive pronunciation drill accompanied by presentation of the pinyin romanization system.
 From the second week of the term, classroom lessons are aimed toward achieving a mastery of basic patterns of the spoken language and developing a gradual accumulation of basic vocabulary.
 Chinese characters are introduced in the seventh week of the term with increasing amounts of time outside the classroom devoted to preparation of readings.
 The texts for the course are DeFrancis, Beginning Chinese and DeFrancis, Beginning Chinese Reader.
 The entire class meets two hours each week for lecture, discussion, and a limited amount of drill; the class is then divided into smaller drill sections each of which meets three hours a week.
 Students are expected to make full use of the large quantity of material on tape in the Language Laboratory (2003 Modern Language Building).
 (Tao)

 This course is a continuation of work begun in Chinese 101-102.
 Students electing the course should have mastered the spoken language material presented in DeFrancis' Beginning Chinese or a similar introductory text and should be able to recognize and write about 400 characters and 1200 combinations.
 The primary goal of the course is achievement of a basic level of reading competence within a vocabulary of 800 characters and accompanying combinations.
 A closely integrated secondary goal is continued improvement of aural understanding and speaking competence.
 These goals are approached through classroom drill and recitation, out-of-class exercises, and work in the language laboratory.
 Daily class attendance is required.
 Students are graded on the basis of daily classroom performance, periodic quizzes and tests, homework assignments, and a final exam.
-The text is Chinese Linguistics Project, Princeton, Intermediate Chinese.
-(Liang)
+The texts, both by DeFrancis, are Intermediate Chinese Reader, Parts I and II, and Intermediate Chinese.
+(Ma)

 378. Advanced Spoken Chinese.
 Chinese 202 or 362.
 (1).
 (Excl).
 May be repeated for credit.

 This course is designed as a spoken language supplement to the post-second year Chinese reading courses.
-The prerequisite is two years of modern Chinese (UM courses 101 through 202, or equivalent course at another institution), and students enrolled in the course should also be enrolled in a third year, fourth year, or classical Chinese course.
+The prerequisite is two years of modern Chinese (UM courses 101 through 202, or equivalent courses at another institution), and students enrolled in the course should also be enrolled in a third year, fourth year, or classical Chinese course.
 The purpose of the course is to continue building on the foundation of spoken competence laid down in first and second year Chinese.
 This is done through classroom drill and conversation, presentation of brief speeches and stories, discussion of materials read and of fellow students' presentations, and through out-of-class preparation for these activities, including required use of the language laboratory.
-Though some attention is paid to character writing, the emphasis is very strongly on the aural-oral skills (supported by thorough control of the pinyan romantization system), and it is on the development of these aural-oral skills that the student is graded.
-The required text for the course is a collection of short stories, transcripts of films and hand-outs.
-(Liang)
+Though some attention is paid to character writing, the emphasis is very strongly on the aural-oral skills (supported by thorough control of the pinyin romanization system), and it is on the development of these aural-oral skills that the student is graded.
+The required text for the course is DeFrancis, Advanced Chinese.
+Character Text for Advanced Chinese is also suggested, and a limited amount of other materials may be introduced in class.
+(Ma)

 This is a course for specialists, requiring knowledge of modern Chinese at least through the Second Year level.
 Using Shadick's A First Course in Literary Chinese as a text, supplemented with locally prepared handouts, we treat selectively the styles of Chinese (poetry as well as prose) that were written in traditional times, from the Chou classical age into the Ch'ing dynasty.
 Classes are in small recitation groups, requiring steady application measured in weekly tests and regular hand-in exercises, and a two-hour final exam.
 Emphasis is always given understanding, and rendering clearly into English.
 The course is the first half of a two-term sequence that is prerequisite to more advanced Chinese courses.
 (Crump)